dangminh214/Scissors-Paper-Rock-Gestures-Detection-YOLO/README.md

 - If you use only the trained model, just run the python file.
 Run the notebook is not necessary in this case

+## Update

+- Using new Model with 20 epochs, which was trained in Colab using TGPU.
+It has much better accurraccy than version in local ipynb with 10 epochs

 ## Sample Images

 ![alt text](image.png)